khaledbecher/health_box/README.md

 # health_box
-this repository contains all the classes used in health box project
+This repository contains all the library used with ESP32 in health box project.